skye-lopez/go-pq-migrator/README.md

 (does not support the raw database/sql but would be an easy fork)

+## Current State
+v1.0.0 : This is a very rough beta: USE WITH CAUTION

+The roadmap still has some critical things to push.

 ### Roadmap
+- Better tests
 - Better errors
 - Optional CLI confirmation